 The library policies are in addition to the SCURL policy for retention of print materials, which can be viewed at the first section below:

 The University Library's policy is that all borrowed materials are subject to recall if they are required by another member.
-The current user is given a period of time - up to 7 days - to make use of the material before returning it.
+The current user is given a period of time - up to 7 days (14 days during the Covid pandemic) - to make use of the material before returning it.
 In order to encourage members to comply and to strengthen the current recalls policy, the Library charges fines for the late return of recalled library material.
 Please note that these fines apply to all members - students, staff and external borrowers alike.

 Members are required to return, on time, Library material that has been recalled.
 Those who do not will be charged a fine of £1.00 per day for each day or part day overdue, up to a maximum of £15.00.
 Members who reach the maximum fine will also be sent a bill for the replacement cost of the item or items concerned.
 The average cost to the Library of purchasing a textbook is currently £30.00.
 Once billed, even if items are returned, members will have to pay the £15.00 fine.

 Members will be charged the replacement cost of the item or the average cost to the library of purchasing a textbook (currently £30.00).
 The library will establish the replacement cost of journal parts in consultation with journal suppliers.

 If your loan is not returned by the due date, you will be fined £4.00 per item plus any additional costs imposed by the original lending Library.